 DoNotPay doesn’t enable practicing for tests exclusively—there’s a variety of other features we can offer.
 Our platform is able to assist you in getting loans for veterans to pay bills.
 If you don’t need your Shooter Jobs subscription any longer, we can help you cancel it.

-Feel free to explore our app in your web browser for more useful features.
+Feel free to explore our app in your for more useful features.
 We’ll provide you with the resources to:

 - Ace any other government test you can think of